 What should I expect?
-Our format is very simple – some songs and hymns, an activity slot for children, prayers for our church, community and the wider world and a sermon, which lasts from 25 to 30 minutes, usually given by our minister, Trevor Neill.
+Our format is very simple – some songs and hymns, an activity slot for children, prayers for our church, community and the wider world and a sermon, which lasts from 25 to 30 minutes, usually given by one of our ministers.
 We don't assume that everyone knows what to do, so don't worry about that - you can relax, and we'll 'walk' you through it.
 After the service, most of us stay behind to catch up over tea and coffee.

 How long will the service last?
 Normally, between 75 to 90 minutes.

 What should I wear?
 Jeans, shorts, casuals, suit – anything that makes you feel comfortable.

 What will I hear?
 Teaching from Scripture is really important to us at YWBC.
 Generally, we work through books of the Bible, trying to discern its message for our personal lives and our life together as a church.

 Who else will be there?
 Our church family is a community open to all people, regardless of where they are in their spiritual journey.
 This is a great place to meet a very diverse group of people and become a part of a supportive community .

 Will there be a collection?
 Yes, but this is for the people who come on a regular basis, and many people give by bank standing order.
 If you haven’t come prepared for this, don’t worry, just pass the bag on to the next person.